__invoke() Method¶

-The __invoke() magic method is called when a script calls an object as a function.
+The __invoke() magic method is called when the code calls an object as a function name.
 This type of class is also called a functor.

-The method is able to take an arbitrary number of argument.
+The method is able to take an arbitrary number of arguments, as usual.

 <?php